-- Lack of government accountability to implement policies that positively impact business success - Implementation of policies that do not represent the will of the majority of constituents, i.e. biased by minority views - Further voter apathy as voters feel less ability to influence the public policy process
+- Lack of government accountability to implement policies that positively impact business success; - Implementation of policies that do not represent the will of the majority of constituents, i.e. biased by minority views; and - Further voter apathy as voters feel less ability to influence the public policy process.

 Internet voting is a method that reduces many potential barriers and therefore can positively impact engagement.
 Internet voting has strong public support1.
-Other municipalities in Canada have previously conducted municipal Internet voting.
-For example, for the 2014 municipal election, the City of Kingston introduced remote voting (online and phone) for advanced voting purposes only, and saw a 33% increase in advance voting, leading to a 2.8% increase in voter turnout overall2.
+In 2014, both Ontario and Nova Scotia permitted municipal Internet voting, upon approval by individual city Councils.
 This experience demonstrates the desire of Canadian voters to use technology for the elections process.
 It also suggests that there is potential over time for further gains in voter turnout.
-Furthermore,in BC, both major political parties have already endorsed the concept by using online voting options for party members in leadership votes since 2011.